Ciela2002/manga-/CONTRIBUTING.md

 - Open an issue on GitHub
 - Contact me on Discord: nanami2002

-Thank you for helping make Manga+ better for all manhwa fans!
+Thank you for helping make Manga- better for all manhwa fans!